 - RAM 3500 to 5500 Diesel

-PTO air compressors have also been built for industrial OEM applications, such as drilling rigs.
+PTO air compressors are also available for industrial OEM applications, such as drilling rigs.
 These PTO air compressors are much larger machines that are typically skid-mounted and can provide over 1000 CFM.

 Remote-Mounted/Drive Shaft Air Ends

-Space around a transmission can be limited, which means it isn’t always possible to directly connect an air end to a PTO.
-When that’s the case, air ends (and other accessories) can be remote-mounted using a drive shaft.
+Space around a transmission can be limited, so it isn’t always possible to directly connect an air end to a PTO.
+When that’s the case, air ends (and other accessories) can be remote mounted using a drive shaft.
 The shaft essentially acts as a connector, linking the PTO port to an air end that’s mounted elsewhere on the vehicle.

 Disadvantages of Shaft Air Compressors

 - May cause alignment issues

 - Excessive stress & wear on shaft

 - Premature shaft breakdown

 Direct-Mounted Air Ends